 - Check in at the computer kiosk with your Caltech ID card and then have a seat in the waiting room until your last name is called.

 - If your insurance has changed since your last visit, please inform the front desk.

-- Vital signs (weight, blood pressure, and temperature) are routinely taken for most medical appointments.
+- Vital signs (blood pressure, heart rate, oxygen saturation, temperature, and weight) are routinely taken for most medical appointments.
 If you do not want your weight measured or know your current weight, please inform the health staff.

 - You may be instructed to return to the waiting room until an examination room is available.